 This option means that the clicked point is the intersection between two lines (in 2D or 3D).
 The intersection will be computed according to the zoom factor.
 This means that if there is no real intersection between two lines and if you make a zoom to focus on the intersection area to see the small gap between lines, the system will not accept to make the intersection.
 However, if you zoom out, the intersection will be clicked (and the point will be equidistant from the two lines).
-The minimum distance between the two lines will be given in a warning message and the system will sound as a bell to tell you that there is no real 3D intersection between the lines.
+A warning will appear to tell you that there is no real 3D intersection and give the minimum distance between the two lines.